Forecast Details for Kirkland, WA

 Recent Locations: Kirkland, WA

-Monday Night: Mostly clear, with a low around 21.
+Monday Night: A 50 percent chance of rain.
+Mostly cloudy, with a low around 48.

-Wednesday Night: A chance of rain and snow.
-Mostly cloudy, with a low around 25.
+Wednesday Night: A slight chance of rain.
+Mostly cloudy, with a low around 47.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!